The Blue Guacamayas

 “Where in the hell did you find these?
 You know they can’t even brew them anymore because they can’t buy hops or barley.”

 They took a sip of their beer and looked at the birds, just hanging out.
-Then, as if following a clock, they all took off at the same time.

 “I wish I’d known this about this place.
 I can get you a tenant real fast.”